ArchiveBox/ArchiveBox/README.md

 **Live Updating:** (coming soon)

-It's possible to pull links via the pocket API instead of downloading an html export.
+It's possible to pull links via the pocket API or public pocket RSS feeds instead of downloading an html export.
 Once I write a script to do that, we can stick this in `cron` and have it auto-update on it's own.

 For now you just have to download `ril_export.html` and run `archive.py` each time it updates.
 The script